KenKundert/inform/README.rst

    Return the number of errors that have accrued.

 disconnect():
-   Deactivate the current Inform, restoring the default.
+   Deactivate the current informer, restoring the default.

 Functions
 """""""""